Wanna learn how to change your life? How to totally change your WHOLE life around?

 Liking Something In Theory Is Not The Same As Liking Something In Practice

 - Liking the IDEA of something, is not the same as ACTUALLY enjoying it.
-Given my interest in psychology and helping people, I like the IDEA of being a therapist, but I know that IN PRACTICE interacting with people all day long would be way too exhausting for a highly sensitive introvert like me.
+For example, I like the IDEA of having seven kids all happily running around my house, but I know that IN PRACTICE having a large family would be way too exhausting for a highly sensitive introvert like me.

 Admiring Someone Doesn’t Mean You Would Be Happy Living Their Life